purplebase/purplestack/tools/content/CONTEXT.md

 **CRITICAL**: Always use `NoteParser` for Nostr text content, of kind 1 notes, kind 9 chat messages, replies, or of any other kind, **except** for fields that are known to support Markdown.
 In that case, Markdown parsing should be used.

+**Profile Bios**: When adding profile bios (profile.about), automatically use `NoteParser` to handle Nostr entities, hashtags, and links.

+**IMPORTANT FOR NOTE PARSER**: When using `NoteParser`, by default use `NostrEntityWidget` and similar widgets to make replaced text tappable and interactive.

 ```dart
 import 'package:purplestack/widgets/common/note_parser.dart';